 Introduced populations occur in ...:

 - Europe: Great Britain and the Netherlands have self-sustaining feral populations, the former dating back to the 18th century, though only formally added to the British list in 1971.
 In Britain, it is found mainly in East Anglia, in parkland with lakes.
+In Germany, a pair was photographed in Oberaula, Hessen.
 Also: Austria, Belgium, Denmark, the Netherlands.